Pitmilly: History before the arrival of the Normans

-Artifacts have been recovered from the Neolithic, Bronze and Iron Age s, indicating that Pitmilly has been inhabited since at least the Neolithic Age.
-Beatson and Wright, in The Statistical Accounts of Scotland of 1791-99 and 1834–45, respectively, described stone coffins, containing human bones, on the shore of Kingsbarns parish, which includes Pitmilly.
+Artifacts have been recovered from the Neolithic, Bronze and Iron Ages, indicating that Pitmilly has been inhabited since at least the Neolithic Age.
+Beatson and Wright, in "The Statistical Accounts of Scotland" of 1791-99 and 1834–45, respectively, described stone coffins, containing human bones, on the shore of Kingsbarns parish, which includes Pitmilly.
 They stated that the tombs were thought to be of Danes, i.e., Viking raiders, but Beatson appears dubious.
 From these descriptions, there is no doubt that the tombs were really Bronze Age cists.
 Pitmilly Law, a Bronze Age burial barrow, now with trees growing on its summit, is a local landmark on the Pitmilly estate.
 An article by Skinner in 1869 discusses the finding of six empty cists there.
 In 1867, he had discussed nearby cists on the Pitmilly estate that contained skeletons.
 Around 2004, an early Bronze Age cist was discovered just outside the ruins of Pitmilly House during road work; it contained a skeleton and a food vessel of the Yorkshire vase tradition.
 Neolithic carved stone balls have been found in several locations in Scotland and in 2006 one was recovered near Pitmilly Law.

 There appears to be no historical record, specifically, of Pitmilly from the Bronze Age to when the Normans arrived in Scotland.
 The Picts lived and farmed there, as nearby St Andrew developed into an important ecclesiastical center.
 Robert Sibbald, writing in 1710, states that there were some obelisks of rough stone on higher ground, just south of the former site of Inchmurtach, a country residence of the Bishop of St Andrews Archbishop of St Andrews, and now the site of Kenlygreen.
 That location would presumably place them on the Pitmilly Estate.
 He quotes "the great antiquary, Mr. Maule", as believing that these were the monuments of some great men killed in battle with the Danes.
 This conclusion may be valid because the Danes (Vikings) frequently invaded these shores.
 However, it is also possible that the stones were menhirs erected by the Picts.
 Such stones are common in Scotland.